JosePereiraUA/utility_scripts/README.md

 # Utility Scripts

 This repository serves as a backup for utility scripts created by José Pereira, on the scope of Protein Conformation Prediction.
 Most scripts are deployed using a TKinter GUI.
-It was last updated on 20 April 2018.
+It was last updated on 26 April 2018.
+The following sequence of scripts facilitates the process of:
+ 1. Downloading PT trajectory data from Mongo;
+ 2. Run clusteriazation;
+ 3. Transform the selected coarse-grained structure to 'all'-atoms model;
+ 4. Run complete molecular dynamics simulations;
+ 5. Analyze the generated data.
+***

 ## Atomizer 1.0